red/web-red/content/en/about/_index.md

       folder go.
 Compile to any platform, <i>from</i> any platform.
 Red doesn't depend on anything but your OS; the same goes for what you build.

-      Red is also flexible.
-Compile the runtime to be used externally and shared, or called into from other languages.
+      Make standalone EXEs, or compile the runtime to be used externally and called into from other languages.
 Need C speed?
 Write your app in Red/System (EXEs as small as 7K), or inline Red/System code just for performance critical sections.
     image: "/images/lean-nimble.jpg"